Postdoctoral Research Positions

 Scientists interested in postdoctoral study should in the first instance contact the faculty member (or members) with whom they might wish to work.
 Postdoctoral fellows are supported from a variety of sources: some receive support through individual investigator's research grants; some receive stipends from training grants held by members of the Department; some are supported by individual fellowships.

-Postdoctoral opportunity at the Center for Visual Science, University of Rochester
+Postdoctoral Position: Cognitive Development Laboratory at the University of Rochester

 A postdoctoral position is available in the Active Perception Laboratory at the University of Rochester

 The APLab is a dynamic multidisciplinary research group focused on understanding vision as an integrated sensorimotor process.
 Approaches include advanced technologies for gaze-contingent display that enable controlled retinal stimulation and perturbation of the visuomotor cycle, computational modeling of the early visual pathways, and human electrophysiology.
 The laboratory is equipped with a unique combination of facilities (several developed in-house) for high-resolution recording of head and eye movements, real-time control of the visual flow on the retina during eye movements, retinal imaging, virtual reality, and EEG measurements.
 For reviews of our work please see: Rucci et al, Trends in Cognitive Science 2018 (PDF), Rucci & Poletti (PDF), Annual Review of Vision Science 2015 (PDF), and Rucci & Victor, Trends in Neuroscience, 2015 (PDF).
 View the full list of our publications.